Willem Jan Knoop: Further career

 Knoop's military career progressed apace.
 Though his scholarly work at the Academy did not seem to prepare him for great military advances, he was promoted to colonel in 1858, commanding a regiment at Breda.
 In 1861 he was promoted to major-general, commanding divisions in Limburg and North Brabant until he temporarily went into politics in 1869.
 He was a Liberal, unlike many of his colleagues, and as such not very popular with King William III of the Netherlands (who had succeeded his father William II in 1850).
 Probably because of his political leanings he had been offered the post of Minister of War in a Liberal Cabinet in 1862, but he declined.
-In 1869 he stood for the Second Chamber of the States-General of the Netherlands and was elected.
+In 1869 he stood for the Second Chamber of the States-General of the Netherlands in the district of Alkmaar and was elected.
 This required that he temporarily resigned his commission.
 But he was recalled to duty during the mobilisation of the Dutch army at the crisis of the Franco-Prussian War of 1870, during which the Netherlands maintained an armed neutrality.
 For that reason he had to resign his seat in parliament, as serving officers cannot sit in Dutch parliament.
 He retired as a lieutenant-general of infantry in 1872.